Takeaways

 What is the difference between BAS and BMS?

-A BAS is a building automation system.
-A BMS is a building management system.
-The primary difference between the two is that a BMS is focused on monitoring and controlling a building’s operations.
-A BAS is more concerned with energy efficiency.
+A BAS is a building automation system, and a BMS is a building management system.
+The primary difference between the two is that a BMS is focused on monitoring and controlling a building’s operations, while a BAS is more concerned with energy efficiency.

 Learn how to automate your apartment building: